muan/site/_pages/qna.md

 She/her. 他/你 preferred, and <a href="https://mobile.twitter.com/ey_limannie/status/1328991536902787073">with exceptions</a> 她/妳.

-## Are you Taiwanese?
+## Where are you from?

-Yes, born and raised.
+I am from Taipei, Taiwan.